KinsonDigital/Velaptor/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.
 Before contributing, please review all coding standards and development practices put in place for the project.

-## Pull Request Process

-1. Pull down the latest from the develop branch and create a feature branch from develop using the naming scheme below
-   * feature/us-[user-story-id]-[brief-description]
+---

+<h2 style="font-weight:bold" align="center">Pull Request Process</h2>

+**Velaptor** encourages and uses [Early Pull Requests](https://medium.com/practical-blend/pull-request-first-f6bb667a9b6).
+Please don't wait until you're finished with your work before creating a PR.

+1. Fork the repository
-2. When finished, create a pull request to merge the feature branch into the develop branch.
+2. Create a feature branch following the feature branch section in the documentation [here](./Documentation/Branching.md)
+3. Add an empty commit to the new feature branch to start your work off.
+   * Use this git command: `git commit --allow-empty -m "start of [thing you're working on]"`
+4. Once you've pushed a commit, open a [**draft pull request**](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+Do this **before** you actually start working.
+5. Make your commits in small, incremental steps with clear descriptions.
+6. All unit tests must pass before a PR will be completed.
-   * NOTE: Before creating a pull request, make sure that the source code follows the projects coding standards and guidelines.
+7. Make sure that the code follows the the coding standards.

-## Code of Conduct
+   * Pay attention to the warnings in **Visual Studio**!!
+   * Refer to the *.editorconfig* files in the code base for rules
+8. Tag a maintainer when you're done and ask for a review!

+If you have any questions, contact a project maintainer.

+---

+<h2 style="font-weight:bold" align="center">Code of Conduct</h2>

 ### Our Pledge